xAlcahest/MangaWorldDownloaderBZ/README.md

 # MangaWorld Downloader
-A Downloader For mangaworld.in, a project for educational purposes not affiliated with mangaworld.in, I am not responsible for the use and images hosted on mangaworld.in (now with the .bz tld)
+A Downloader For mangaworld.in, a project for educational purposes not affiliated with mangaworld.in (now with the .bz tld), I am not responsible for the use and images hosted on mangaworld.in (now with the .bz tld)

 # Features
 - Download of whole manga or single chapters